shin1211/wordle/README.md

 ## Working on:

 ### 1. Creating custom http hook.(random words api).
-It is not working as what I expect.
+It is not working as what I expect. ---- Completed

 ### 2. Error handling for word api.